Ever wondered why laser tag is so popular among kids and adults equally?

 - Fps with up to 16 players: connect up to 16 players including mobile add-on play for competitive...

-Recoil Laser Combat is a set of 4 laser tag guns, doubling the effect of the standard starter kit with the RX-45 Spitfires.
+Recoil Laser Combat is a set of 4 high-quality laser tag guns, doubling the effect of the standard starter kit with the RX-45 Spitfires.
 As the name suggests, this laser tag gun physically recoils with every shot giving players a real feel of the game.
-This set brings the famous Recoil video game to life.
+This set brings the famous Recoil video games to life.